 When you’re choosing a real estate agent, you want to ensure they have a history of selling homes.
 If they have extensive sales history, that means they’re doing something right.

 Take Laura Kaufman, she’s one of the top seller’s agents in San Francisco.
-In 2015, she ranked in the top 1% of the 4,267 agents for homes sold in the city.
 She’s got a proven track record for getting properties sold in that specific area so you know she’s got the chops to handle the market.

 Consider client reviews but don’t rely on them

 While sales data is arguably the most objective way to compare real estate agents, its not necessarily the end all be all.
 Ask each agent for a few references from a few of their previous contacts, read up on a decent sample set of online reviews posted on their various agent profiles, and do everything you can to make sure they’re a good personality fit.

 You want to work with a real estate agent who has significant experience in your neighborhood.
 If you’re selling, your agent will have up to date data on how hot the market is.
 If you’re buying, your agent will help you make decent offers.
 No matter what, choose a real estate agent with experience where you are.